HeikoBecker/Lassie/DOCUMENTATION.md

 haven't been very much tested and would likely lead to breaks.

 ### The Semantics
-Lassie's semantics are written in the file [TacticWorld.java](sempre/src/edu/stanford/nlp/sempre/interactive/lassie/TacticWorld.java).
-Because our domain (HOL4 tactics) is dense in entities for which the names are not well defined, a good part of the semantics exist to narrow down on the specific components an utterance is referring to.
+Lassie's logical form semantics are written in the file [TacticWorld.java](sempre/src/edu/stanford/nlp/sempre/interactive/lassie/TacticWorld.java).
+Because our domain (HOL4 tactics) is dense in entities for which the names are not well defined, a good part of the semantics exists to narrow down on the specific components an utterance is referring to.

 To achieve this, attributes are picked out in the sentence and cast